Paramore, Paisley end Timberlake's reign atop Billboard chart

-LOS ANGELES (Reuters) - Rock band Paramore knocked Justin Timberlake off his three-week reign at the top of the Billboard 200 album chart on Wednesday to score its first No. 1 album, while country singer Brad Paisley took the No. 2 spot.
+LOS ANGELES, April 17 (Reuters) - Rock band Paramore knocked Justin Timberlake off his three-week reign at the top of the Billboard 200 album chart on Wednesday to score its first No. 1 album, while country singer Brad Paisley took the No. 2 spot.

 “Paramore,” the band’s fourth studio album, sold 106,000 copies in its first week according to figures on Wednesday from Nielsen SoundScan.